gravitational/teleport/rfd/0129-discovery-name-templating.md

 However, AKS kube clusters do not require globally unique names - they only need to be unique within the same resource group in the same subscription.

+Additionally, resource group names may contain characters that are not valid in Teleport database/kube names, so we must either omit the resource group name in those cases or perform some kind of string transform.
+If we include the resource region, it will serve as a heuristic to avoid name collision when resource group names contain invalid characters.
+Including resource region will also be consistent with the other cloud naming schemes.

 To make the naming convention consistent, and to "future-proof" it, the naming convention will be to append a suffix that includes:

 - Name of the Azure matcher type
   - `aks`, `mysql`, `postgres`, `redis`, `sqlserver` (as of writing this RFD)
+- Azure region
 - Azure resource group name
   - resource group names may contain characters that we do not allow in database or kube cluster names.